mdolce8/WSU-NOvA-Vertexer/Prod5.1-FD/README.md

 Now we want to analyze the results of the model predictions.

-Again, we emphasize that for this particular NOvA production, Prod5.1 for FD, we designate file "24" and file "27" for the inference data set.
+Again, we emphasize that for this particular NOvA production, Prod5.1 for FD, we designate file "27" (and file "24" depending on the case) for the evaluation of the model.

 i. `plot_cvnmap_predictions.ipynb`
 This macro will plot the pixel map with the true vertex location _and_ the model prediction.
 This is intended as a qualitative check.
+(you can specify a specific event if desired)

-ii. `fd_p5p1_nu_specrta.ipynb` This macro plots simple Enu distribution, and also broken down into interaction type.
+ii. `fd_p5p1_nu_specrta.ipynb` This macro plots simple Enu distribution, and also broken down into interaction type (probably better considered an "initial check").

+iii. `plot_1d_vertex_resolutions.py` script to plot (model - truth) resolutions, as well as %-difference, absolute difference, and also to make the plots broken down by interaction type.
+Highly useful.

+iv. `plot_2d_vertex_resolutions.py` script to plot the 2D resolution for a selected pair of coordinates.
+Better for qualitative interpretation.

+v. `plot_vertex_vs_location.py` a helpful script that plots the location of the vertex for both the Elastic Arms and Model predictions.
+A perfect fit would place all points on the diagonal line.

+vi. `plot_vertex_vs_energy.py` script to plot Elastic Arms and Model Pred vertices together as a function of neutrino energy, also a qualitative plot.